 • Students must complete the ACCUPLACER test by the first day of SWCC classes (unless the student has a documented score of 19 or higher on his/her ACTs).

 • If a student does not meet the eligibility requirements after taking the ACCUPLACER, the high school may recommend the student be allowed to take the course by completing the SWCC High School Acceptance of Responsibility Form.

-• Receive approval from the Southwestern secondary programs coordinator for course selection and registration.
+• Receive approval from the Southwestern secondary programs director for course selection and registration.